camunda/camunda/.github/pull_request_template.md

 closes #

+## Definition of Ready

+Please check the items that apply, before requesting a review.

+* [ ] I've reviewed my own code
+* [ ] I've written a clear changelist description
+* [ ] I've narrowly scoped my changes
+* [ ] I've separated structural from behavioural changes

 ## Definition of Done

+Please the items that apply, before merging or (if possible) before requesting a review.

 _Not all items need to be done depending on the issue and the pull request._